-My advice when you're running cold and getting unlucky, is to do two things.
+My advice when you're Dealing With a Cold Streak in Poker and getting unlucky, is to do two things.

 First, take a break from poker.
 Seriously.
 Find something else to do for the rest of the day.
 Even if you're a poker junkie like me, you'll have to find something to take your mind off poker and your bad luck.
 Bad luck (or more properly, variance) will affect all players and there is essentially nothing you can do about it in poker.